Azure-Samples/ms-identity-docs-code-javascript/js-spa/README.md

   </details>

-#### Choose the Azure AD tenant where you want to create your applications
+#### Choose the Microsoft Entra tenant where you want to create your applications

 To manually register the apps, as a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/).
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.
+1. If your account is present in more than one Microsoft Entra tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Microsoft Entra tenant.

 #### Register the client app (ms-identity-javascript-c1s1)

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
-1. Select the **App Registrations** blade on the left, then select **New registration**.
+1. In the [Microsoft Entra admin center](https://entra.microsoft.com/), browse to **Identity** > **Applications** > **App Registrations**, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
     1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-javascript-c1s1`.
     1. Under **Supported account types**, select **Accounts in this organizational directory only**